 My grandfather passed away when I was in college, and after 1991, I didn’t fish again.
 It’s hard to find someone who is willing to do all of the dirty work while I get all of the “glory” when I catch a fish.
 Luckily, my husband loves to fish and will bait my hook and remove the fish for me, so fishing is again something I love to do.
 We got our fishing licenses with some of our wedding gift money and have been out every weekend since we got hitched to try to catch something.
 So far, not much luck, but it sure has been fun!

-We will fish all summer, but I wanted to make sure folks know that this coming weekend, June 1st and 2nd, is one of the two annual “free family fishing” weekends held in Maine.
+We will fish all summer, but I wanted to make sure folks know that the state of Maine offers two annual “free family fishing” weekends.
 Each year, the State of Maine allows you two opportunities to fish without purchasing a license: once in the winter, and once in the spring.

 If you haven’t tried fishing before, or if you haven’t been fishing in years and want to see if you still have what it takes to catch “the big one,” then I encourage you to take advantage of the free fishing opportunity this weekend.